If you are interested in volunteering with us at Camden and Islington NHS Foundation Trust (C&I) we’d love to hear from you!

 All volunteers for C&I must be over 18 years of age.
 We will also require volunteers to undertake a Disclosure and Barring Service (DBS) check, Occupational Health check and reference checks.
 Ideally we would like volunteers to commit to at least six months volunteering as a minimum where possible.

-We are currently recruiting the following volunteer roles:
+We recruit volunteers for the following roles:

 Peer Buddy Volunteers